Violet-coder/COVID-19-Volunteer-Platform/README.md

 ### For Volunteers:
 #### Recommended Opportunities:
 After a volunteer user login, he will be directed to his userpage.
 He can see the opportunities recommended by the platfform based on the profile of him.
 If he wants to see all the opportunities, he can click on the SEE ALL button below the recommended opportunities and see all the opportunities on the platform.
-So far, the recommend functionality is just implemented by hard coding and it will be implemented in the later after back end is established.
+The recommende opportunities is baseod on the user's profile, the skills he has.
+The platform will recommend jobs related to his skills.

 #### Apply For New Jobs:
 A user can see the details of a post after clicking on the post and there are two buttons which are ORGANIZATION PROFILE and APPLY NOW in the bottom of the detail page.
 If he click on the ORGANIZATION PROFILE button, he can see all the information of the organization.
 For a logged in volunteer user, he can apply a new job by clicking on the APPLY NOW button.
 If a user applys for a new job, he will be directed to his My Application Page which diplays all the applications he has and the new job will be added in the list.
-If that job has beed applied by that user, the apply button will be grey and show applied status which can not be clicked by that user.
+If that job has been applied by that user, the apply button will be grey and show applied status which can not be clicked by that user.

 #### Personal Applications
 A volunteer user can see the applications they already do when they click on the My Application button on the Navbar and they will be directed to My Application Page which diplays all the applications he has.
 A application will have three status, accepted(he has been hired by the organization), rejected(he has been rejected by the organization) and pending(application is being processed).

 #### Manage Profile:
 If Volunteer users click on the My Profile button, they will see their profile page which is fixed and can also be viewed by organization which volunteer users have applied and administrator.
-If they want to update the profile, they could click on the Update Profile button on the Navbar, then they can edit everyting in their profile except their name and email.
+If they want to update the profile, they could click on the Want to Update button on the bottom of the page, then they can edit everyting in their profile except their name and email.

 #### Search By keyword
 A volunteer user can see a search bar in their userpage.
 They can enter the keyword of the job to search for related jobs in our platform.
-After the user has entered the key word and click on the GO button, the search result page will display the related results.The functionality of the search bar is just implemented by search for the post contains the string which the user has entered.
-The search functionality will be more complex and complete after back end is established.
+After the user has entered the key word and click on the GO button, the search result page will display the related results.
-Notes: Since the key word is obtained from user and this variable will be passed from userpage to the result page, we can not refresh the result page.
-An error will occur if you refresh that page because of that property.
-That issue will be handled nicely after back end is established.

 ### For Organizations:
 #### Manage Profile: